zyqxd/trade-logger/README.md

    1. UI
       1. [x] organize type of logs in entry panel
       2. [x] organize type of analyses in log panel
       3. [x] visual indicator for cancelled/opened/filled/closed
-      4. [ ] paste entry system
-      5. [x] refactor and remove some templating code if possible
+      4. [x] refactor and remove some templating code if possible
-      6. [ ] more concise form structures (esp has manys)
+      5. [ ] more concise form structures (esp has manys)
    2. models
       1. [x] memos on trade entry
-      2. remove timeframe analysis
-      3. Add to trade log analysis
-         1. add moving averages (maybe jsonb)
-         2. add pattern selection
-      4. normalize fields
+      2. [x] normalize fields
          1. [x] implement counter cache system
          2. [x] profits should be counter cache and should persist
          3. [x] amount should be counter cache and should persist